diy cake board covers shown in a variety of colors and sizes, cake board ideas in different shapes

 Similar to recycling gift bags the board does not deserve the trash bin just because it’s used once.
 If the board is covered correctly and can be easily wiped clean it can be saved for another occasion.

 It is not necessary to cover the back of your cake board but you can do it if you have extra paper cuttings.
 It adds extra protection from food, water, and grease staining the board.
 It also helps preserve the board if you decide to use it again.
-Wipe clean and never submerse your cake boards in water.
+Wipe clean and never submerge your cake boards in water.
 They are not to be washed like regular dishes.

 How to Cover Cake Boards with Paper